 Here’s an infographic to help you understand better the difference between saturated and unsaturated fats:

-Nuts and seeds, as well as seed oils and spreads, are a good source of unsaturated fat – consider adding about a tablespoon as a topping for cereal, desserts, salads or porridge, or even enjoying them as a snack.
+Nuts and seeds, as well as vegetable oils and spreads, are a good source of unsaturated fat – consider adding about a tablespoon of nuts and seeds as a topping for cereal, salads or porridge, or even enjoying them as a snack.

 ***High cholesterol is a risk factor in the development of coronary heart disease.
 There are many risk factors for coronary heart disease and it is important to take care of all of them to reduce the overall risk of it.